whocoder/serversys/README.md

 ## Supported Modules
 * [Ads](#) - Advertisements from SQL, featuring ability for users to toggle their display (!ads or /ads)
-* [Reports](https://github.com/whocodes/serversys-demos) - Auto-demo recording, all demos saved to SQL and uploaded to FTP.
+* [Demos & Reports](https://github.com/whocodes/serversys-demos) - Auto-demo recording, all demos saved to SQL and uploaded to FTP.
 Support for player vs player reports (!report or /report) which are linked to the recording.

 We expect this library of modules to expand soon.